syncfusion-content/maui-docs/MAUI/Range-Slider/thumb-and-overlay.md

 ## Thumb stroke width and stroke color

-You can change the thumb stroke width using the `StrokeWidth` property and thumb stroke color using the `StrokeColor` property of the `ThumbStyle` class.
+You can change the thumb stroke width using the `StrokeThickness` property and thumb stroke color using the `Stroke` property of the `ThumbStyle` class.

 {% tabs %}